 It would be great if all you had to do is crank up the ISO.
 But there are trade-offs as you boost the ISO to top of the camera's range.
 Yes, you can get the shot, but you'll also pick up noise, that grainy-looking texture you see most noticeably in solid-colored areas of pictures.
 You'll want to play around with the ISO settings to see where the noise negates the value of the low-light details possible with high ISO shots.
 Most devices will take decent shots until at least 800 ISO.

 Some phones come with a mode called HDR, or high dynamic range.
 In this mode the camera takes two or three shots at different exposures and merges them together to get detail in the brightest and darkest areas of the shot.
 Because the camera is taking a few shots, it's important that nothing changes between each shot or the resulting image will be blurry.
 So reserve HDR mode for landscapes and group shots.

 Looking for a camera with a great HDR mode?
-Most high-end smartphones have HDR mode, including all models of iPhone 5 (all carriers), HTC One (all carriers), LG G2 (all carriers), Nokia 1020 (AT&T) and Samsung Galaxy S 4 (all carriers).
+Most high-end smartphones have HDR mode, including all models of iPhone 5, iPhone 6 and 6 Plus, HTC One M8, LG G3, Google Nexus 6, Nokia 1020 (AT&T) and Samsung Galaxy S 5.

 Use the Camera's Self-Timer

 While you may not be able to hold a phone still long enough to take a blur-free shot at the proper exposure, a tripod, table or bookshelf has no such problem.
 So try setting your phone down and turning on the self-timer.
 The camera will automatically choose the proper exposure–you just need to remind everyone to stand still.